Volkswagen Taigun: Overview

+2026 facelift

+The facelifted Taigun debuted on April 9, 2026.
+It will go on sale in June 2026.

+The exterior features a connected LED DRL setup, illuminated VW badges at the front and rear, a connected rear light bar, sequential indicators, and welcome/goodbye taillamp animations.
+The overall side profile remains familiar, with the biggest visual changes concentrated at the front and rear.

+The interior has a more modern dashboard, a 10.25-inch digital driver display, and a larger 10.1-inch touchscreen.
+It also includes a panoramic sunroof, new upholstery, cleaner ambient lighting, and features like automatic climate control and a rear-seat massage function on higher variants.

 Markets

 The Taigun is being exported from India to Indonesia as the T-Cross.
 It went on sale in Indonesia in February 2022 and is distributed by VW's local Indonesian importer/distributor, PT Garuda Mataram Motor.
 Additionally, beginning in 2022, the model is being exported from India to Mexico as the Taigun.